-- 1) Approval be given for the changes to waste fees and charges from 1 April 2020, as set out in the Appendix. - 2) All charges continue to be reviewed annually to allow for future gate fee and/or haulage increases and inflation.
+- 1) Approval be given for the changes to waste fees and charges from 1 April 2021, as set out in the Appendix. - 2) Authority is delegated to the Strategic Director for Communities to make variations to specific fees and charges during the financial year 2021/22 in response to material changes in the costs of waste disposal and management other than those known at the time of this decision. - 3) All charges continue to be reviewed at least annually to allow for future gate fee and/or haulage increases and inflation.